simaomansur/beat-layer/README.md

 - beats page style fix
     - still could use some work

+# Simao - 12/4/23
+- added search by genre functionality
+- updated read me to feature information about the project

 # Needed Changes
 ## Parker
 - update the beat cards